rweng/jquery-datatables-rails/Readme.md

 ## Extras

-Only a few extras are currently available:
+Only the official extras are available:

+* AutoFill
+* ColReorder
+* ColVis
 * FixedColumns
 * FixedHeader
+* KeyTable
+* Scroller
+* TableTools

 To add an extra into your application, include it like follow: